Possibility of primordial black holes as the source of gravitational wave events in the advanced LIGO detector: Abstract

 \section{Abstract}

-The analysis of Gravitational Waves (GW) data from the Advanced LIGO provides the mass of each companion of binary black holes as the source of GWs.
-The observations reveal that the mass of events corresponding to the binary black holes are much larger than the mass of astrophysical black holes.
-In this work, we suggest the Primordial Black Holes (PBHs) as the source of LIGO events.
-Assuming that $100\%$ of the dark matter is made of PBHs, we estimate the rate at which these objects make binaries, merge and produce GWs as a function of redshift.
+The analysis of gravitational Wave (GW) data from advanced LIGO provides the mass of each companion of binary black holes as the source of GWs.
+The mass of events corresponding to the binary black holes from GW is above $20$ M$_\odot$ which is much larger than the mass of astrophysical black holes detected by x-ray observations.
+In this work, we examine primordial black holes (PBHs) as the source of LIGO events.
+Assuming that $100\%$ of the dark matter is made of PBHs, we estimate the rate at which these objects make binaries, merge, and produce GWs as a function of redshift.
 The gravitational lensing of GWs by PBHs can also enhance the amplitude of the strain.
-We simulate GWs sourced by the binary PBHs, with the detection threshold of $S/N>10$ for both Livingston and Handford detectors.
-For the log-normal mass function of PBHs, we generate the expected distribution of events and compare our results with the observed events and find the best value of the mass function parameters (i.e $M_c =25 M_\odot$ and $ \sigma=0.6$) in the lognormal mass function.
-Comparing the expected number of events with the number of observed ones reveals that even assuming all the dark matter is made of PBHs are not enough to produce the observed GW events and the astrophysical blackholes should have the main contribution in the observed GW events.
+We simulate GWs sourced by binary PBHs, with the detection threshold of $S/N>10$ for both Livingston and Hanford detectors.
+For the log-normal mass function of PBHs, we generate the expected distribution of events, compare our results with the observed events, and find the best value of the mass function parameters (i.e., $M_c =25 M_\odot$ and $ \sigma=0.6$) in the log-normal mass function.
+Comparing the expected number of events with the number of observed ones rules out the present-Universe binary formation PBH scenario as the candidate for the source of GW events detected by LIGO.

-The recent discovery of gravitational waves (GWs) by the Advanced LIGO, sourced from the binary black hole mergers opened a new window in astronomy.
-The analysis of strain signals with the theoretical templates of the GW can determine the mass of binary black holes \cite{Abbott}.
-Since the mass of black holes from GWs are larger than the astrophysical black holes discovered yet \cite{Casares}, one of the possibilities could be that the source of observed GWs is due to the Primordial Black Holes (PBHs).
-Ten GW candidates are detected as a result of the first and the second runs of the Advanced LIGO (i.e. O1 and O2) \cite{Abbott} and VIRGO \cite{Asc} in $48.6$ days and $117$ days run, respectively \cite{dayo1,dayo2}.
-During the third observing run $O_{3}$ (i.e. April $2019$-March $2020$)\cite{oii} with improve sensitivity of detectors \cite{Acernese,Tse}, tens of candidate GW events have been identified \cite{oi} however $4$ events have been confirmed \cite{a1,a2,a3,a4}.
+The recent discovery of gravitational waves (GWs) by advanced LIGO, sourced from binary black hole mergers, opened a new window in astronomy.
+The analysis of strain signals with theoretical templates of the GW can determine the mass of binary black holes (BBHs) \cite{Abbott}.
+Since the mass of black holes from GWs are larger than the astrophysical black holes discovered yet by x-ray observation \cite{Casares}, one of the possibilities could be that the source of observed GWs is due to primordial black holes (PBHs).
+Ten GW candidates are detected as a result of the first and second runs of advanced LIGO (i.e., O1 and O2) \cite{Abbott} and VIRGO \cite{Asc} in $48.6$ day and $117$ day runs, respectively \cite{dayo1,dayo2}.
+During the third observing run $O_{3}$ (i.e., April $2019$-March $2020$)\cite{oii} with the improved sensitivity of detectors \cite{Acernese,Tse}, ten candidate GW events have been identified \cite{oi}; however, four events have been confirmed \cite{a1,a2,a3,a4}.